josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🐡_men_exaggerate_object_size_by_six_inches_maritime_edition.md

-File: 🐡_men_exaggerate_object_size_by_six_inches_maritime_edition.md

 # 🐡 Men Exaggerate Object Size by Six Inches (Maritime Edition)
-**First created:** 2025-11-17 | **Last updated:** 2025-11-17
+**First created:** 2025-11-19 | **Last updated:** 2025-11-23
 *A Polaris comedic-anthropological analysis of why sailors consistently exaggerated the size of sea creatures, ship damage, threats, and “things encountered at sea” — and how this behaviour helped create the Kraken myth.*

 ---